exploring self-realization, sacred personhood, and full humanity

 "well, ain't dat sweet, kinda gets ya right here"

-And for the efficiency-minded and on a tight schedule, don't forget the drive-thru wedding chapel option; especially today, for smart shoppers with their $29.95 special nuptial-package and a free carnation, if you buy before 11 AM... just "say I do, wedding drive-thru"... kinda catchy, who could resist it?
+And for the efficiency-minded on a tight schedule, don't forget the drive-thru wedding chapel option; especially today, for smart shoppers with their $299.50 special nuptial-package and a free carnation, if you buy before 11 AM... just "say I do, wedding drive-thru"... kinda catchy, who could resist it?

 Is this the way the Universe works?

 Just say the magic words, "I do."
 That's all there's to it.
-Fast, easy, and binding-for-life.
+Fast, easy, and binding-for-life, maybe for eternity (in some religions).
 Dave Barry might say, "You have to be careful even to let your dog out, she might come back with a marriage certificate."

 A marriage purportedly reified by an elvis-suit or a black-robe is deemed to be authentic and carries the force of law in all legal jurisdictions of the Western world.

 - But, is this the way the Universe works?
 Are the magic words of elvis-suits and black-robes dispositive to eternal destiny?
-Where did we pick up the overweening presumption, the brash chutzpah, the height of arrogance, that mere civil legality of our diseased world would mean anything but my Uncle Bud's "tinker's damn" in the Astral Realms?
+Where did we pick up the overweening presumption, the brash chutzpah, the height of arrogance, that mere civil legality of our diseased world would mean anything but a farthing's worth in the Astral Realms?
 It's like the ants in your backyard, just off your porch, making their little ant-decisions, crafting their little ant-plans, running their little roach-errands, and then fancying that their little machinations will affect the mysterious giants living in the big mountain with doors and windows; so too are the small-ego rantings of our world as efficacious with, and so impressive to, the Wise and Exalted Ones in Summerland.

 Some of you are beginning to feel uncomfortable, maybe angry, as you sense where this is going.
 And this is why there were muted rumblings in the crowd that long-ago day, as Jesus offended every one of them, even his own students.